ATTAINING TO ETERNAL LIFE

 Some may claim, “Once we ‘accept Christ’ He then is our life.”
 I agree with that, providing we receive Christ in all that we do every day and night.
 Then we can say that Christ is our Life.

-The promises of the Ninety-first Psalm will hold true throughout the worst days of the Divine judgment that is to fall on America and the rest of the world.
+The promises of Psalm 91 will hold true throughout the worst days of the Divine judgment that is to fall on America and the rest of the world.
 But only for those who are living by His Life.

 Do not think for one moment that you cannot attain to living by the Life of Christ.
-Any believer can accomplish this kind of dedication by asking help from the Lord Jesus, and making up their mind that their former personality is crucified with the Lord Jesus and now they are going to live His Life with Him.
+You can accomplish this kind of dedication by asking help from the Lord Jesus, and making up your mind that your former personality is crucified with the Lord Jesus and now you are going to live your Life with Him.

 The Small Gate and Narrow Road